-Parkandillick Gallery 1: This page has images of the first floor of the Parkandillick Engine House.
+Parkandillick Gallery 1: This page has images taken on the first floor of the Parkandillick Engine House.
 On walking through the door the first thing seen is the base of the cylinder.

 Furthermore, the engine was known fondly as Elizabeth by those who worked her.

 Under steam the engine would have been started by hand.
 Achieved by using the long handles to work the valves until full vacuum was reached in the condenser.
 Under air, the controls were left set, the engine started itself once working air pressure was reached.

 Finally, the stroking of the engine was controlled by two water-filled cataracts beneath the floor, just as when in steam.
 (Courtesy of The Trevithick Society)